13 Best Small Towns in Montana

 Livingston is a lively mountain town and northern gateway to Yellowstone National Park.
 This spacious city of approximately 7,000 residents is well known for its access to the outdoors.
 Yellowstone Park is within an hour's drive to Livingston.
 Other activities like fly fishing and exploring Paradise Valley are also synonymous with the small city.

 The beautiful surroundings of Livingston tend to attract quite the crowd.
 The small town has inspired famous poets and movie stars, who now call Livingston home.
-Visitors may bump into someone they know at any local shop or restaurant in the downtown area, and they can see a spectacular view of Livingston Peak above the downtown horizon.
+Visitors may bump into someone they know at any local shop or restaurant in the downtown area, where a spectacular view of Livingston Peak sits above this quaint and cozy shopping and dining district.

 History and culture are very much alive in Livingston.
 The two often combine via modern businesses making use of preserved 19th-century buildings.
 Places like The Murray Hotel and Sax & Fryer Co bookstore exemplify these modern treasures amid the history.